 Most people plan at least one to two weeks off work or study for early recovery, but restrictions on strenuous activity and contact sports last longer; your individual plan will be discussed with you before surgery.

-In some situations, non‑surgical options such as dermal fillers can temporarily modify aspects of nasal contour; however, they do not reduce nasal size, do not address structural or breathing issues, and also carry risks that will be discussed in consultation if relevant.
+In some situations, non‑surgical (non-surgical rhinoplasty sydney) options such as dermal fillers can temporarily modify aspects of nasal contour; however, they do not reduce nasal size, do not address structural or breathing issues, and also carry risks that will be discussed in consultation if relevant.

 How do I choose a rhinoplasty surgeon in Sydney?